Governance Assurance & Capital Stewardship

 Execution remained with management.

-Under mandate, TacminMadini applied Governance Decision Intelligence to examine forward exposure - not performance to date, but the likelihood that design configuration would satisfy the targeted ore extraction timeline.
+Under mandate, TacminMadini applied Governance Decision Intelligence to examine exposure prospectively - not past performance, but alignment between design configuration and targeted ore extraction timing.

 The initial first cut-back was correctly positioned toward the sub-outcrop orebody.
 Directionally and structurally, the design was sound.
 However, the footprint of the first cut-back was materially wide.
 While technically defensible, the geometry increased early strip volume and required greater lateral progression before sufficient vertical advancement was achieved.

-The consequence was a drop-down rate that, although operationally stable, was too slow to meet the targeted ore access timeline embedded in the commercial structure.
+The resulting drop-down rate, while stable, did not provide sufficient vertical progression to meet the targeted ore access timeline embedded in the commercial structure.

 The cut was correctly aimed.